The Best Hardwood Floor Cleaners of 2023

 Make dingy floors dazzle with a cleaner specially formulated to give hardwood the care it needs to look great and last.

 We may earn revenue from the products available on this page and participate in affiliate programs.
+Learn More ›

 Hardwood flooring gets acclaim for its natural beauty, but it requires varying degrees of attention to maintain its good looks.
 In large part, the maintenance requirements for hardwood depends on its finish.
-Floors with penetrating finishes and wax top coats can be a chore because they easily absorb water and require solvent-based cleaners.
+Floors with penetrating finishes and wax top coats can be a chore because they easily absorb water and require solvent-based cleansers.

 Other hardwood floors have polyurethane, urethane, or other finishes that form a waterproof barrier for protection.
-If your floors, like many, are surface-sealed, read on to learn what to look for in an effective wood cleaner.
+If your floors, like many, are surface sealed, read on to learn what to look for in an effective wood cleaner.
 Plus, don’t miss our list of the best hardwood floor cleaners available.

 1. BEST OVERALL: Method Squirt + Mop Hardwood Floor Cleaner

-2. RUNNER UP: Bona Hardwood Floor Cleaner
+2. RUNNER-UP: Bona Hardwood Floor Cleaner

-4. BEST PET-FRIENDLY: MURPHY Oil Soap Wood Cleaner
+4. BEST PET-FRIENDLY: Murphy Oil Soap Wood Cleaner

 5. BEST ECO-FRIENDLY: Bona PowerPlus Hardwood Floor Deep Cleaner